-So for today, I thought it would be fun to talk about marriage, especially since we’re heading into wedding season, and I know some of you have nuptials on the horizon.
+Since we’re heading into wedding season, I thought it would be fun to talk about marriage since I know some of you have nuptials on the horizon.
 Such an exciting time. <3

 I’ve had a few requests for posts on this subject, and it’s one of those subjects which I’m not at all qualified to write about.
 It’s like when I would get requests to blog about parenting while P was screaming and spitting up all over me, and Liv was simultaneously having a melt-down.
 (Thankfully, both the aforementioned events have tapered off lately.)
 With parenting, we’re all in unique situations and circumstances, but still have a lot in common: we’re flying by the seat of our pants, educating ourselves, and doing the best we can with what we have.
 You lead with love and learn along the way.

 Tom and I got married at a younger age.
 I met him while I was still in college and spent my senior year engaged to him while he was overseas.
 I still love our love story, and after all of the years that we’ve been together, thinking about the night we met at Starbucks still gives me goosebumps.
 We’ve been though a lot together: time apart, moves across the country (a few of times!), adventures, grieving, happiness, puppies, and babies.

 While we’ve had an amazing love, it certainly hasn’t been perfect.
 I have a classic Latina temper (which has mellowed out a lot over the years), and he is methodical and wants to fix everything.
 This is amazing, because he genuinely wants to help everyone and everything, but is sometimes missing the emotional component of an event in the determination to solve it.